shgong/ProgrammingLanguage/ruby/notes/3-Summary.md

 - This rule, combined with reflexivity (t <: t)
   - let us use contravariant arguments, covariant results, or both

 ## 8. Subtyping for OOP

+- an object is basically a record holding fields and methods
+  - assume slots for methods are immutable
+- sound subtyping

 ## 9. Covariant self/this